Approximate and Weighted Data Reconstruction Attack in Federated Learning: Related Work

-Another important way to improve the reconstruction performance is to add auxiliary regularization terms to the loss function for the attack based on some prior knowledge of the data.
-In \cite{wei2020framework}, a label regularizer was proposed to match the dummy samples and labels when both of them are optimized simultaneously.
-Moreover, some image prior information can be employed for image reconstruction attacks, such as the total variation regularization \cite{geiping2020inverting} to reduce the noise in images, and the group registration regularization \cite{yin2021see} to center the position of the main object in images.
-In \cite{yin2021see}, a prior term is proposed based on the mean and variance of a mini-batch used at the batch normalization layers.
-A generative model pre-trained on the raw data distribution was used in \cite{jeon2021gradient} to improve the reconstruction.
-However, in normal distributed learning systems, batch normalization information and raw data distribution are not necessarily shared, which makes these methods less practical.
+\textbf{Regularization Based on Prior Knowledge.} Another way to improve reconstruction performance is to add auxiliary regularization terms to the attack loss function based on prior knowledge of the data.
+In \cite{wei2020framework}, a label regularizer was proposed to match the dummy samples and labels when both are optimized simultaneously.
+Moreover, image priors can be incorporated into the reconstruction procedure.
+For instance, total variation regularization \cite{geiping2020inverting} is used to reduce image noise.
+In \cite{yin2021see}, the authors proposed a prior term based on the statistical mean and variance stored in the batch normalization layers.
+In \cite{jeon2021gradient}, a generative model pre-trained on the raw data distribution was used to improve reconstruction.
+However, the raw data distribution is not necessarily accessible during training.

-Despite remarkable progress, limited attention has been paid to attacking the FedAvg with multiple-step model updates, where clients share local model parameters after training for multiple epochs, each executed over multiple mini-batches.
-In this context, an approximate method named AGIC is proposed in \cite{xu2022agic}.
-The AGIC method first initializes a combined dummy batch whose size is the sum of all mini-batches used in the client's local training process.
-This combined dummy batch is then used to perform a single-step gradient descent and the computed dummy model update is used to approximate the ground-truth multi-step model update.
-Meanwhile, it employs a weighted cosine similarity loss function for the attack by assigning linearly increasing weights to different convolutional and fully connected layers.
-However, such an approximation method works only for scenarios with small local learning rates and the layer weights are chosen empirically rather than systematically.
+\textbf{Attacks on Multi-Step FedAvg Updates.} Despite remarkable progress, limited attention has been paid to attacking FedAvg with multi-step updates, where clients share local model parameters only after training for multiple epochs, each executed over multiple mini-batches.
+GENG \cite{geng2023improved} extended gradient inversion attacks to FedAvg by modeling the unknown updates along an estimated trajectory between the initial and uploaded client models.
+However, its setting focuses on full-batch local training and does not consider layer-wise weighting.
+Another approximation method, AGIC \cite{xu2022agic}, first initializes a combined dummy batch whose size is the sum of all mini-batches used in the client's local training process.
+This combined dummy batch is then used to perform a single gradient step, and the resulting dummy model update is used to approximate the ground-truth multi-step model update.
+AGIC employs a weighted loss function, but the layer weights are chosen empirically rather than systematically.